How to Research B2B Target Audience & Dominate Your Market

 Before sending the emails, make sure to do email verification to avoid email bounces and deliverability issues that will negatively impact the success of your outreach campaigns.

 If you’re contacting them on social media, check their bio and employment information to ensure you’ve got the right person.
+If you're using a VoIP solution, analyse the success of dyfferent types of interactions.

 III.
 Ask questions